 One aspect of this investment in new technology is the venture capital investments that international oil and gas companies are making in clean energy technologies.
 The larger companies are building their portfolios in areas such as clean energy and EV charging; many have also formed venture capital arms and pursued partnerships and acquisitions in the clean tech space.
 As shown in figure 7, the volume of transactions in clean energy concluded by large oil and gas companies across the globe has almost doubled over the past decade.26 While the deal volume by these companies in the solar and wind industries has begun to decline, growth in battery storage picked up sharply in 2019.
 Investments in EV charging have also increased from 2017, as have investments in biofuels and hydrogen.27

 The utility industry is driving and influencing technological advances.
-Utilities are increasingly deploying front-of-the-meter energy storage assets to smooth renewable energy integration and deliver additional grid services such as regulation.
-As of December 2019, 982.3 megawatts (MW) of large-scale battery storage capacity were in operation, and about 3616.4 MW of capacity were planned to become operational by 2023,30 although some analysts are expecting a 20 percent drop in global storage deployments in 2020 due to the pandemic and economic recession.31 In the last two years, renewables paired with large-scale batteries have become economically viable, and solar-plus-storage projects have underbid natural gas–fired plants to win power delivery contracts in certain US states.
+Utilities are increasingly deploying front-of-the-metre energy storage assets to smooth renewable energy integration and deliver additional grid services such as regulation.
+As of December 2019, 982.3 megawatts (MW) of large-scale battery storage capacity were in operation and about 3616.4 MW of capacity were planned to become operational by 2023,30 although some analysts are expecting a 20 per cent drop in global storage deployments in 2020 due to the pandemic and economic recession.31 In the last two years, renewables paired with large-scale batteries have become economically viable and solar-plus-storage projects have underbid natural gas–fired plants to win power delivery contracts in certain US states.

-The innovation shown in building new supply chains and altering production lines to address COVID-19–related shortages augurs well for the agility and innovation needed to decarbonize operations in the longer term
+The innovation shown in building new supply chains and altering production lines to address COVID-19–related shortages augurs well for the agility and innovation needed to decarbonise operations in the longer term

-When oil and gas company executives were asked which new technologies were needed to effectively transition to a lower-carbon future, 59 percent of our respondents cited digital technology to improve energy efficiency and management as their first choice (figure 8).
-Other key technologies identified included carbon-capture-utilization-and-storage (CCUS) and other carbon-reducing technologies, as well as technologies enabling the production of advanced biofuels.
+When oil and gas company executives were asked which new technologies were needed to effectively transition to a lower-carbon future, 59 per cent of our respondents cited digital technology to improve energy efficiency and management as their first choice (figure 8).
+Other key technologies identified included carbon-capture-utilisation-and-storage (CCUS) and other carbon-reducing technologies, as well as technologies enabling the production of advanced biofuels.
 Interestingly, hydrogen technologies for transport and other applications were the lowest-ranked.
-Top accelerators to achieving decarbonization goals among oil and gas respondents included partnerships (including with academia and niche tech firms), mergers and acquisitions, and organic investments.
+Top accelerators to achieving decarbonisation goals among oil and gas respondents included partnerships (including with academia and niche tech firms), mergers and acquisitions, and organic investments.

-Policy has proven an effective tool in curbing carbon emissions, and this policy focus is expected to continue in both the short and longer term, particularly in areas such as Europe, China, and certain US states where policy has already laid a strong foundation for the energy transition.
+Policy has proven an effective tool in curbing carbon emissions and this policy focus is expected to continue in both the short and longer term, particularly in areas such as Europe, China and certain US states where policy has already laid a strong foundation for the energy transition.
 However, there are indicators to watch as to how policy tools will be deployed during and immediately after the COVID-19 crisis.
-First, priority may be given to economic stimulus and social safety nets, potentially delaying decarbonization initiatives.
-For example, the planned November Conference of Parties (COP 26) was canceled due to lack of time for participants to prepare given their focus on near-term issues.
+First, priority may be given to economic stimulus and social safety nets, potentially delaying decarbonisation initiatives.
+For example, the planned November Conference of Parties (COP 26) was cancelled due to lack of time for participants to prepare given their focus on near-term issues.
 Similarly, because emissions are declining due to the economic slowdown, this could prompt policymakers to loosen policies targeting emissions.

 That said, it is possible that advances in the energy transition may be made even amid the downturn.
 For example, governments may use low oil prices to increase fuel taxes at the pump, which could curtail refined product demand.
 Similarly, European countries are discussing the use of “green” stimulus packages to help address the current economic crisis.36

 Oil and gas company executives are well aware of this market sentiment.
-Among the CEOs we surveyed, 68 percent indicated that the key component of their low-carbon strategy was a focus on low-carbon fuels (though that also includes natural gas).
-Oil and gas executives surveyed identified “consumer support for reducing carbon emissions” as one of the top drivers for the industry’s transition toward a sustainable, low-carbon future.
+Among the CEOs we surveyed, 68 per cent indicated that the key component of their low-carbon strategy was a focus on low-carbon fuels (though that also includes natural gas).
+Oil and gas executives surveyed identified “consumer support for reducing carbon emissions” as one of the top drivers for the industry’s transition towards a sustainable, low-carbon future.

 The energy transition is expected to remain a strategic priority for energy and industrials companies in the longer term (figure 11), as is clear from our survey results detailing the scale of strategy plans in place across these sectors.
-From a company perspective, decarbonization efforts can deliver benefits such as reduced costs, enhanced customer loyalty, and increased competitiveness.
-The strong board-level support for the energy transition illustrates the commitment to these strategies: As mentioned above, more than 50 percent of the executives we surveyed reported that meeting reduction targets affects board and/or executive compensation.
-In addition, 71 percent of the CEOs surveyed said that the key benefit achieved from their plans for a lower-carbon future was to improve the environment.
-These findings suggest that company leaders are keenly aware of market sentiment toward addressing environmental issues through the energy transition.
+From a company perspective, decarbonisation efforts can deliver benefits such as reduced costs, enhanced customer loyalty and increased competitiveness.
+The strong board-level support for the energy transition illustrates the commitment to these strategies: As mentioned above, more than 50 per cent of the executives we surveyed reported that meeting reduction targets affects board and/or executive compensation.
+In addition, 71 per cent of the CEOs surveyed said that the key benefit achieved from their plans for a lower-carbon future was to improve the environment.
+These findings suggest that company leaders are keenly aware of market sentiment towards addressing environmental issues through the energy transition.